sciZer0/7/v/README.md

 Being especially-suitable for mass adoption, the blockchain might be the 1st one to achieve the market capitalization of **$20 trillion** and allow at least **100,000,000 people** from around the world to make life-changing money from investing no money — plus, making **billions of people** also able to benefit from it.

-Moreover, the blockchain strives to constantly give highly-generous automated-donations in the native token to each developer (software engineer) contributing to the U blockchain (initially to the U DAO) — at least, **$1,2 million per year** or **$100,000 per month**, at best, many times more.
+Moreover, the blockchain strives to constantly give highly-generous automated-donations in the native token to each developer (software engineer) contributing to the U blockchain (initially to the U DAO) — at least, **$1,2 million per year** or **$100,000 per month**, at maximum, many times more.

 The narrative being defined by the blockchain involves — among other things — the use of Soul-Bound Tokens (SBTs) and Zero-Knowledge (ZK) technologies.